brandon-and-ethan/celebrate/README.md

 ### Transportation

+We suggest you plan to arrive in Michigan on Thursday, July 2nd and depart on Sunday, July 5th.

 Flights to DTW (Detroit), TVC (Traverse City), or MBS (Bay City) are generally inexpensive.
 LGA to DTW is $150.00 round trip with Spirit Airlines!
 For the best experience we recommend traveling Delta to MBS or DTW, though TVC is also relatively close.